Fundamentals8 min read

 The Unused Function Problem

 A CVE is announced in lodash affecting the zipObjectDeep function.
 Your application depends on lodash, so scanners flag it as vulnerable.
-But you only use lodash.debounce—you never call the vulnerable function.
+But you only use lodash.debounce.
 Without line-level analysis, you can't distinguish "vulnerable" from "theoretically uses a vulnerable library."

 The Blast Radius Illusion

 Package-level analysis might show that 50 services depend on a library.
-But maybe 40 of them only use documentation utilities for their test suites.
+But maybe 40 of them only use documentation utilities.
 Actual production impact is limited to 10 services.
 Line-level tracking reveals the true blast radius.

 How Line-Level Tracking Works